 When do you start pumping?

 Some mothers start in the first few weeks, others only when they return to work.
-There is no fixed time that applies to everyone; it depends on your situation and needs.
+There's no fixed time that applies to everyone; it depends on your situation and needs.

 Manual pump or electric breast pump?